ZIP Code 55369 in Osseo, MN

 Schools in ZIP Code 55369

 ZIP Code 55369 is in the Osseo Public School District, which serves grades Pre-Kindergarten thru 12th.
-There are 15 public schools and 1 private school(s) in this ZIP Code.
+There are 15 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Parnassus Prep Sch-Grammar 11201 96th Ave N